REITs data above from Stocks.cafe

 STOCK HOLDING TYPE

-[EXCLUSIVE] Get 2500 FSM Rewards Points when you open an account with the promo code "SeedlyxFSMOne".
+[EXCLUSIVE] Get 2500 FSM Reward Points when you open an account with the code "SeedlyxFSMOne".